pcunning-rh/aap-eda-samples/README.md

 ## Usage
 To make deployment as easy as possible, variable files compatible with [`infra.aap_configuration`](https://github.com/redhat-cop/infra.aap_configuration) are available in the [config-as-code](./config-as-code/) directory.
 Please ensure you have the required [dependencies](https://github.com/redhat-cop/infra.aap_configuration?tab=readme-ov-file#requirements) installed.

+The included variables assume you have a typical AAP 2.5 deployment with the following resources available: Automation Hub Default Decision Environment, Default Organization, and Demo Inventory.

 Configure the `aap_hostname`, `aap_username`, and `aap_password` variables either separately or in the [`1_aap_connection_vars.yml`](./config-as-code/1_aap_connection_vars.yml) file.

 > [!IMPORTANT]